Natural language search

 Combine natural language search & other searches

 You can combine natural language search with other filters in Catalog.
-Some filters are best used for targeting unstructured data and others are best for targeting structured data.
+Some filters are best used for targeting unstructured data, and others for targeting structured data.

 Combine natural language search with the following filters to target data rows by structured data: